vacp2p/rfc/waku.md

 The bloom filter paramenter is optional; if it is missing or nil, the node is considered to be full node (i.e. accepts all messages).

-Status message should be sent after the RLPx handshake and prior to any other messages.
+The Status message serves as a Waku handshake and peers MUST exchange this message upon connection.
+It MUST be sent after the RLPx handshake and prior to any other Waku messages.

+A Waku node MUST await the Status message from a peer before engaging in other Waku protocol activity with that peer.
-When a node does not receive the status message from a peer, before a configurable timeout, it MUST disconnect from that peer.
+When a node does not receive the Status message from a peer, before a configurable timeout, it SHOULD disconnect from that peer.

+Upon retrieval of the Status message, the node SHOULD validate the message content and decide whether it is compatible with the Waku version and mode its peer is advertising.
+The handshake is completed when the node has sent, received and validated the Status message.
+Note that its peer might not be in the same state.

+When a node is receiving other Waku messages from a peer before a Status message is received, the node MUST ignore these messages and SHOULD disconnect from that peer.
+Status messages received after the handshake is completed MUST also be ignored.

 **Messages**